docs Self-service account recovery administrator's guide

 Get notifications via webhooks when a directory account is changed

 Nametag can emit a webhook to a monitoring or alerting service you use when an account is recovered (that is, a password or MFA device is reset by Nametag).
-Please see the Nametag API documentation on this for more information.
+See the API reference on this for more information.